 The DNR had an offshore lease sale at Nome in fall 2011.
 The Discovery Channel was at the Lease Sale.
 The DNR will likely not have another lease sale offshore of Nome until these leases expire in 2021.
 Gold claims cannot be acquired offshore of Nome, only leases in specific areas are ever issued.

-Because of the mild interest in gold at Nome the past number of years, the DNR created an offshore recreational mining area (320 acres in size) in 1998 east of Nome.
-Because of the substantial interest in gold at Nome with the significant recent increase in the price of gold, the DNR created another offshore recreational area (250 acres in size) in 2010 west of Nome.
+Because of the mild interest in gold at Nome the past number of years, the DNR created an offshore public mining area (320 acres in size) in 1998 east of Nome.
+Because of the substantial interest in gold at Nome with the significant recent increase in the price of gold, the DNR created another offshore public area (250 acres in size) in 2010 west of Nome.

 Regardless of what the Discovery Channel Series may convey, gold claims in the Bering Sea are not available for the public to acquire.
-The only areas for the public to mine are the above two recreational mining areas.
-These areas have limitations however, and can only accommodate recreational dredges.
-If you are interested in these areas, please refer to the links in the right hand column on this page to obtain further information about mining in these recreational areas.
+The only areas for the public to mine are the above two public mining areas.
+These areas have limitations however, and can only accommodate public dredges.
+If you are interested in these areas, please refer to the links in the right hand column on this page to obtain further information about mining in these public areas.

 - West Nome Beach Public Mining Area Map (PDF)

 - 2011 Nome Offshore Mining Lease Sale Tract Location Map (PDF)

 (State and Federal Equipment Requirements for Mining in Marine and Navigable Waters)

 - 2014 Nome Recreation Mining Letter to Gold Seekers (PDF)